When and how to use spot metering for accurate exposure

 To avoid including the bright light behind your subject, which will influence the exposure reading, use spot metering to meter only your subject so that they’re not underexposed.

-Bear in mind though, that without adding in fill light or reflecting light back into your subject, the background will be overexposed as it’s brighter than your subject.
+Bear in mind though, that in backlit scenes, without adding fill light or reflecting light back into your subject, the background will be overexposed as it’s brighter than your subject.

 How to meter when a subject is backlit

-2. Spot meter when the background is very dark
+2. Setting exposure when the background is very dark

 On the other hand, if the background is dark and is included in the exposure measurement, the camera will want to brighten the background, which will overexpose your subject.

-So, to avoid including the background in the exposure reading, use spot metering for an accurately exposed subject.
+So, to avoid including the background in the exposure reading, use spot metering (and meter off the subject) for an accurately exposed subject.

 3. Spot meter when your subject is wearing very light or very dark clothing

-Again, because the color of your subject’s clothing will influence your camera’s ability to meter the scene accurately, you’ll need to use spot metering to measure the exposure of your subject’s face only.
+So, because the color of your subject’s clothing will influence your camera’s ability to give an accurate exposure, you’ll need to measure the exposure of your subject’s face only.
+This requires spot metering.

 Why spot metering is the best metering mode for portraits

-4. Spot meter when photographing in snow or at the beach
+4. Measuring exposure in snow or at the beach

 Because your camera wants everything to be average gray, it’ll want to underexpose the bright white beach sand or snow to medium gray if you allow it to measure the exposure with these areas included.